Office Staff: Kris

 Peter J. Sanderson, LMFT

 Hi.
 I’m a Licensed Marriage and Family Therapist, with training and experience in Dialectical Behavior Therapy, Motivational Interviewing, Multisystemic Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Cognitive Processing Therapy for Post-Traumatic Stress Disorder.
 Before going into private practice, I worked in community mental health providing a wide range of Evidence-Based therapeutic services to youth and families.
 Some of the areas my practice has focused on include life transitions (coping with relative-care placements, adjusting to college, recovering from divorce, mid-life existential issues), blended families, and domestic violence.
-I work with adults, adolescents, and occasionally see couples.
+I work with adults, adolescents aged 14 and older, and occasionally see couples.
 Insurance that I will bill for in-network include Aetna, Amerigroup, Coordinated Care, Community Health Plan of Washington, First Choice Health Network, Kaiser Options PPO, Premera, and Regence/Uniform.

 Rachel DeLateur, Ph.D., LMHC